Wabtey/audio_streaming_server/README.md

     }
     ```

-3. 8bits instead of 16bits. or 32b instead of 16 = do not try.
+3. 8bits instead of 16bits. or 32b instead of 16 = *do not try*.
    This will create a distorded song and a big noisy song on top of the music.

     ```c